mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-07-08-pogo-connect-smart-pen.md

 ![Pogo Connect colored LED light](/assets/images/pogo-connect-led-color.jpg)
 {% endfigure %}

-## Is the Pogo Connect Better for Drawing?
+## Is the Pogo Connect better for drawing?

 I suppose you want to know if the Pogo Connect lives up to the hype.
 In my opinion, yes --- yes it does.